 It’s a good idea to use a system that allows people to acknowledge the system.
 This way you can collect data on how people are using it (i.e., who is receiving messages, how quickly are they responding).

-Is it time for your organization to update their Emergency Notification System?
+Is it time for your organization to update its Emergency Notification System?
 Have questions regarding what may be the best system for you?
 Give DiRAD a call.
 We’re happy to walk you through how today’s technology can be an important part of your organization’s entire emergency plan.